Skip to main content

 On-Demand Meetings

-Tools for Early Career Professionals
+Tools for Early Career Professionals: Connect With Confidence

 58:56

-June 2, 2022, Emily Davies, Maria Stanton, Rachel E. Scott, Gregg Taylor, Sarah Andrus, Marianne Calilhanna, Whitney Rauenhorst, Qiana Johnson, Ashley Warren
+2022 | Jun 02, Emily Davies, Maria Stanton, Rachel E. Scott, Gregg Taylor, Sarah Andrus, Marianne Calilhanna, Whitney Rauenhorst, Qiana Johnson, Ashley Warren

 Publishing can be a tough industry to break into, and scholarly publishing can feel particularly insular and unwelcoming to newcomers.
 In response, many industry organizations provide mentorship/development programs to support early-career professionals.
 This session will provide viewers with the information and tools they need to identify and participate in mentoring programs and strategies to develop a replicable framework for career development.
 To frame our conversation, we will review SSP's Professional Survey and Skills Map to help viewers understand how to use the map.
 Panelists representing several mentorship programs will discuss how to get the best out of a mentor/mentee relationship, discuss approaches to developing your "elevator pitch," and share ideas for less formal networking.
 Viewers will hear from individuals who have participated in various programs to help further demystify how mentoring works and how it helped their careers.
-The session will run as a lightly scripted live podcast.
+The session will run as a lightly scripted live podcast. || Learning Level: Mixed-Learning

 On-Demand Meetings